How to Become a Yoga Instructor: 8 Steps to Success

 Think about what you are hoping to get out of becoming a yoga instructor.
 Are you aiming to challenge yourself physically, mentally, and spiritually?
 Do you like the idea of sharing your love of yoga with others and helping them deepen their connection to this ancient tradition?

-Many people want to learn how to become a certified yoga instructor because they are devoted practitioners who are hoping to turn their favorite pastime into a full- or part-time career.
+Many people want to learn how to become certified yoga instructors because they are devoted practitioners who are hoping to turn their favorite pastime into a full- or part-time career.
 But before you undertake yoga instructor training, consider these questions:

 - Are you committed to continually learning and developing in your own practice of yoga?